Pre school to Reception

 Children will come to Hartford Infant School from a variety of pre-school providers (including for some their homes).
 Each child is unique, and we believe that our universal transition programme can be adjusted to suit the needs of all children within the school day.
 Each year, we evaluate our practice and then adjust accordingly.

-Throughout the year, there is a monthly Stay and Play session in the school hall.
-All pre-school children and their adults are invited to attend the hour session.
+Usually there is a monthly Stay and Play session in the school hall, however, due to COVID-19 we cannot facilitate this activity.
+Should restrictions be lifted we will update the school website and send out notification through our Facebook Page [https://www.facebook.com/HartfordInfant].
+All pre-school children and their adults will then be invited to attend the hour session.
 During this time the children immerse themselves in play, speak to a variety of adults and have refreshments.
 Parents and staff, while we play with the children, partake in a wide variety of activities and ask and answer any questions about school.

 In April all parents are notified by the Local Authority Admissions department if their child has been allocated a place at Hartford Infant School.
 Parents are requested to contact the school to accept the place and check that we have the correct contact details.

 In June, we organise a new to Reception Parent Evening.
-This year for the 2020 intake we will do this via presentation on this website.
+Due to COVID-19, we may have to for the 2021 intake, do this via presentation on this website.
 In this presentation, we will introduce pertinent staff, share our ethos, talk through key information and show you the learning environments and describe our curriculum to you.
 This is also an opportunity for the School SENDCo to introduce herself and share her contact details.
 Usually, in non Covid-19 times there would be the opportunity to taste our delicious school meals and find out which class your child is in for September.
 This year instead, we will send you a pack of information by post which will include a wealth of forms that will need to be returned to school.
 We will also update you soon, regarding how we will organise home visits and other school events that are usually organised in the summer term as part of transition.

 Meanwhile, Reception staff will call your child’s pre-school setting in the summer term.
 This will enable them to talk to your child’s key worker and to find out more about them from their present learning environment.